-The BEST Vegan Fudge Brownies that are gluten-free, oil-free, nut-free and so rich, chocolatey, fudgy, (not cakey) and are incredibly moist.
+The BEST Vegan Fudgy Brownies that are gluten-free, oil-free, nut-free and so rich, chocolatey, fudgy, (not cakey) and are incredibly moist.
 Dairy-free, egg-free and made with only 8 ingredients and all made in a food processor.

 *This post contains affiliate links, see my disclosure policy here.

-BEST VEGAN FUDGE BROWNIES
+BEST VEGAN FUDGY BROWNIES GLUTEN-FREE

 Warning: the following post will produce extreme salivation.
 You have been warned.
 To me, a brownie that decides to call itself a brownie should require these characteristics: dense, fudgy, chewy and very chocolatey.
 Cakey brownies, step aside.
 You are not brownies, you are cake.
 Accept it and move on.
 These are the vegan brownies you want in your life.